-Foundation for Food and Agriculture Research Aims to Mitigate Potential Threats to Food Safety and Supply by Funding First Responders
+Foundation for Food & Agriculture Research Aims to Mitigate Potential Threats to Food Safety and Supply by Funding First Responders

 WASHINGTON, October 28, 2015 – The Foundation for Food and Agriculture (FFAR) today announced that it will launch an initiative to protect growers and consumers from threats to the nation’s food supply and safety.
 The funds deployed by the Foundation, a national nonprofit organization that supports actionable research addressing today’s challenges in food and agriculture, will allow researchers and outreach professionals to execute a targeted and swift response to a crisis.

-The Rapid Response Program is one of two inaugural initiatives announced today by the Foundation for Food and Agriculture Research.
+The Rapid Response Program is one of two inaugural initiatives announced today by the Foundation for Food & Agriculture Research.

 “This Rapid Response Program – modeled on the success of Project GREEEN at Michigan State University – will serve as an innovative tool to help protect farmers and consumers from immediate threats to our food supply.
 When emergencies strike, as we saw earlier this year with the avian flu outbreak, local resources are quickly depleted and existing research can fall short of controlling the problem.
 This program will provide a quick response to gaps in existing research.
 These are exactly the type of projects envisioned when the Foundation was created in the Farm Bill.”